Vulture (Marvel Comics): Adrian Toomes

 During one of his many periods of ill health, Toomes struck up a friendship with Nathan Lubensky, a man who had become the new love of May Parker's life.
-Nathan was unaware of Toomes's true identity, and encouraged the injured criminal to take chances with life and not to let handicaps drag him down (Nathan was a paraplegic).
-Toomes followed Nathan's advice and went on a crime spree as the Vulture while hiding out in his civilian identity at the same nursing home Nathan lived in, reasoning that the authorities would never think to look for him there.
-After Peter Parker visited the nursing home and recognized him, however, a battle ensued between the Vulture and Spider-Man.
+Nathan was unaware of Toomes's true identity, and encouraged the injured criminal to take chances with life and not to let handicaps drag him down.
+Toomes followed Nathan's advice and went on a crime spree as Vulture while hiding out in his civilian identity at the same nursing home Nathan lived in, reasoning that the authorities would never think to look for him there.
+After Peter Parker visited the nursing home and recognized him, however, a battle ensued between Vulture and Spider-Man.
 During the course of the fight, Toomes instinctively grabbed a hostage and threatened to kill him if Spider-Man did not back down; however, as soon as Toomes realized that the hostage was Nathan, he decided he could not take the life of a man who had helped to save his own.
 He shoved Nathan's wheelchair at Spider-Man, distracting the web-slinger long enough for Toomes to make his getaway.

 Vulture would seemingly cherish Nathan's influence, but irony would serve him a cruel blow when he was hired by the Kingpin to assassinate a high-ranking casino runner.
-During another conflict with Spider-Man just prior to joining Doctor Octopus's new Sinister Six, the Vulture sought to use a hostage as a shield, and selected May Parker from the crowd.
+During another conflict with Spider-Man just prior to joining Doctor Octopus's new Sinister Six, Vulture sought to use a hostage as a shield, and selected May Parker from the crowd.
 Nathan, who was with May, leapt from his wheelchair and grabbed Toomes.
 Not realizing who it was, Toomes flew high into the air with Nathan on his back.
 The shock of seeing how high they were caused Nathan to suffer a fatal heart attack.
 Toomes fled as Nathan was falling.
 Though he was successfully caught by Spider-Man, Nathan would die in May's arms.

 Toomes was later diagnosed with cancer, caused by frequent exposure to the essential chemicals needed to power his flying apparatus.
 In an attempt to be forgiven for all of his previous sins, Vulture terrorized the Parker household, pleading that May Parker forgive him for indirectly causing Nathan's death.
-The enraged Parker attacked Toomes, forcing the Vulture to capture him and take him back to his old lair.
-After escaping Toomes, Peter switched to Spider-Man and brutally assaulted the Vulture, and in the ensuing battle, Vulture's own power pack malfunctioned and exploded, setting his wings ablaze.
+The enraged Parker attacked Toomes, forcing Vulture to capture him and take him back to his old lair.
+After escaping Toomes, Peter switched to Spider-Man and brutally assaulted Vulture, and in the ensuing battle, Vulture's own power pack malfunctioned and exploded, setting his wings ablaze.
 Spider-Man successfully ripped the burning pack off of Toomes, and the two crash landed in a muddy ditch.